EnKF-C user guide: Design considerations

 EnKF-C is designed to use horizontal localisation only.
 While some may argue that using vertical localisation might help to decrease the ensemble size, we believe that, for example, in the ocean the vertical structure is too complicated and non-uniform to allow simple and robust solutions in this regard.
 Generally, dynamical processes include a variety of barotropic and baroclinic components, and introducing vertical localisation in one form or another can be detrimental for the model's balances.
 On the other hand, with an ensemble size of about 100, normally one can ignore the problem of spurious vertical correlations and leave the system to deal with the vertical covariances on its own.

-With the system using horizontal localisation only the model state effectively becomes a collection of independent horizontal fields updated based on their correlations with local observations.
-The assimilation is conducted by calculating a common horizontal field of local ensemble transforms and applying them to each horizontal field of the model.
+With the system using horizontal localisation only, the model state effectively becomes a collection of independent horizontal fields updated based on their correlations with local ensemble observations.
+The assimilation is conducted by calculating a common horizontal array of local ensemble transforms and applying them to each horizontal field of the model.
+The local transforms are independent of each other and can be calculated in parallel, as well as the updates of the ensembles of horizontal model fields.